ZhouChenghui/Unsupervised-Program-Synthesis-For-Images-by-Sampling-Without-Replacement/README.md

 # Unsupervised Program Synthesis for Images using Tree-Structured LSTM
 This repository contains code accompaning the paper: [Unsupervised Program Synthesis for Images using Tree-Structured LSTM](https://arxiv.org/abs/2001.10119).

-Here we only include the code for 2D CSGNet.
+We include code that learns to approximate CAD chair dataset without supervision.

 ### Dependency
 - Python 3.*